ratschlab/metagraph/metagraph/docs/source/quick_start.rst

 ^^^^^^^^^^^^^^^^^^^^^
 MetaGraph supports indexing k-mer counts (k-mer abundances), e.g., to represent gene expression in RNA-seq data.

-The counts are stored in graph annotation, which supports any graph representation.
+The counts can supplement graphs in any representation.
-To construct a count-aware graph annotation, construct a de Bruijn graph as usual (see :ref:`construct graph`) and then add ``--count-kmers`` to the annotation command, e.g.::
+To construct a MetaGraph index with k-mer counts (Counting de Bruijn graph), construct a de Bruijn graph as usual (see :ref:`construct graph`) and then add ``--count-kmers`` to the annotation command, e.g.::

     metagraph annotate -v -i graph.dbg --anno-filename --count-kmers -p 4 \